 The Club have announced their intention to build a new purpose built stadium on the former site of the North Durham Rugby & Cricket Club in the centre of Gateshead opposite the Civic Centre.
 The stadium will be covered on all four sides and of Football League standard, with a 7,000 capacity, including a 2,000 seated Main Stand.
 The stands on each side will be all seater with terracing behind both goals However no firm timescales have been announced as to when this might happen.
 An artists impression of how the new stadium will look can be found on the official Gateshead FC website.

-However, the Main Stand is well set back from the pitch.
-Not only is there the eight lanes of the athletics track to contend with, but also a long jump run up and pit.
-So if you have sight problems, best bring those binoculars!
-The 4,000 capacity East Stand is also well setback, but for the first time since the stadium was constructed is now fully roofed.
-Adam Hodson a visiting Stockport County fan adds; 'We were allocated the East Stand, which I thought was pretty good with no obstructions and plenty of leg room.
-To get to the East Stand, walk anti-clockwise around the stadium from the main Tyne & Wear Stand, turn left and follow the pedestrian track until you get to the East Stand'.
+Adam Hodson a visiting Stockport County fan adds; 'We sat in the East Stand, which I thought was pretty good with no obstructions and plenty of leg room.
+To get to the East Stand, walk anti-clockwise around the stadium from the main Tyne & Wear Stand, turn left and follow the pedestrian track until you get to the visitors entrance'.

 From the South (Quickest route):